How to Keep White Bedding Clean with Dogs: Tips from Jennifer Adams

 How to Keep White Sheets White

 If you do need to clean or replace your duvet cover, here’s a 30-second trick to get your insert into your cover: Lay the clean duvet cover inside-out on the bed, then spread out the insert on top.
 Reach through the opening in the cover and grab the far corners of both the cover and the insert—one in each hand—then shake it all out.
-Viola!
+Voila!

 How to Remove Dog Hair from Bedding